mzomparelli/zVirtualDesktop/README.md

 -Choose from several sets of icons
 -The icons indicate which desktop you are viewing
 -`Left-Click` the system tray icon to bring up the default Task View overlay.
--`Double-Left-Click` the system tray icon to minimize all windows.
+-`Double-Left-Click` the system tray icon to show the settings form.
 -`Right-Click` the system tray icon to bring up the main menu.
+You can donate to me in this menu since you love this app :)

 ![](https://github.com/mzomparelli/zVirtualDesktop/blob/master/Icons.png?raw=true)